rjdirisio/pyvibdmc/docs/advanced_analysis.rst

 to file::

-    from pyvibdmc.analysis import * # this imports AnalyzeWfn as well as Plotter from pyvibdmc.simulation_utilities import xyz_npy as xyz
+    from pyvibdmc.analysis import * # this imports AnalyzeWfn as well as Plotter from pyvibdmc.simulation_utilities import XYZNPY as xyz

     import numpy as np